What is FOIR - L&T Finance

 • Rent: ₹ 10,000

-This FOIR indicates that your obligations are 31.42% of your income, which is a positive sign for loan approval.
+This FOIR of 31.43% indicates that your existing obligations are less than one-third of your income, which is a very positive signal for securing a loan approval.

 Impact of FOIR on Personal Loan Interest Rates